 Time to take stock: What is the current status of the insurance industry in the “age of digital change”, and where will the journey go in the future – despite or because of the current challenges for the industry?

-An interview with Stefan Eversberg by Sascha Langfus, Avenga’s insurance expert, and Miriam Birkett, Head of Marketing for Avenga DACH.
+An interview with Stefan Eversberg for Avenga Magazine.

 Stefan Eversberg (SE): A major current challenge is of course the corona crisis, and this applies to insurers as much as to many other industries.
 But basically, digitization is the biggest task we are facing.
 And right now, digitization is pointing to new solutions that will help us to get a grip on the challenges posed by the corona crisis.